irsbugs/irsbugs3.github.io/pages/about.rst

 --------------------------------------------------------------------------------------

-**Note:** the links on this page may not work, try the similar page at ANU `here <http://users.cecs.anu.edu.au/~jeremy/index.html>`__
+**Note:** Some of the links on this page may not work.
+Try the similar page at ANU `here <http://users.cecs.anu.edu.au/~jeremy/index.html>`__

 --------------------------------------------------------------------------------------